ccantore/website/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Research Advisor at the Research Hub of the [Bank of England](https://www.bankofengland.co.uk/research/researchers/cristiano-cantore) and a Reader in Economics at the [University of Surrey](https://www.surrey.ac.uk/people/cristiano-cantore).
-I am also a Pole Director at the [Centre for Macroeconomics](https://www.lse.ac.uk/CFM/about/people).
+I am a Professor of Economics at the [Department of Economics and Law](https://web.uniroma1.it/dip_ecodir/en) of Sapienza University of Rome.
+I am also an affiliate at the [Centre for Macroeconomics](https://www.lse.ac.uk/CFM/about/people).

 **What's new?**
-- <span style="color:red">[1st February 2023]</span> Seminar at the University of York.
-- <span style="color:red">[1st March 2023]</span>  I will be joining the [‘Department of Economics and Law’ at Sapienza University](https://web.uniroma1.it/dip_ecodir/en) in Rome as Full Professor.
+- <span style="color:red">[1st March 2023]</span>  I joined the [‘Department of Economics and Law’ at Sapienza University](https://web.uniroma1.it/dip_ecodir/en) in Rome as Full Professor.
+- <span style="color:red">[7st March 2023]</span> I will be presenting *A Tale of Labor Supply and a Tale of Monetary Policy* at Norges Bank in Oslo.